Historic Curiosities

 Chichele College

-website maker The gatehouse, chapel and other remains of a communal residence for priests serving the parish church, founded by locally-born Archbishop Chichele before 1425.
+The gatehouse, chapel and other remains of a communal residence for priests serving the parish church, founded by locally-born Archbishop Chichele before 1425.
 Regularly used to display works of art.
 Chichele College is a rare surviving example of a chantry college.
 It was founded in 1422 by the locally born Henry Chichele, Archbishop of Canterbury.
 Such colleges, common in England in the 14th and 15th centuries, were groups of priests who shared a communal life which was less strictly controlled than that of a monastery.

 College Street, Higham Ferrers, Northamptonshire, NN10 8DZ